Okan1991/welldata-surveyapp-reproduction/README.md

 - Inrupt Solid Client libraries for SOLID interactions
 - TypeScript for type safety
 - Vite for development and building

+## Known Issues and Troubleshooting

+This project has a few known issues:

+1. **File Updates in Welldata Container**: There's a known issue with updating files in the welldata container, particularly the initial-plan.ttl file, which may result in 412 Precondition Failed errors.

+2. **Client Credentials Issues**: The SOLID server sometimes reverts to using old client credentials, causing "accountID mismatch" errors during login attempts.

+For detailed information about these issues and their workarounds, please refer to the [Troubleshooting Guide](./TROUBLESHOOTING.md).

 ## License